spotDL/spotify-downloader/README.md

 spotify-downloader works with all major distributions and even on low-powered devices such as a Raspberry Pi.

+spotify-downloader can be installed via pip with:
 ```
 $ pip3 install spotdl
 ```

-Check out the [Installation](https://github.com/ritiek/spotify-downloader/wiki/Installation) wiki page for OS-specific instructions to get spotify-downloader working on your system.
+but be sure to check out the [Installation](https://github.com/ritiek/spotify-downloader/wiki/Installation) wiki page for detailed OS-specific instructions to get it and other dependencies it relies on working on your system.

 ## Usage